 1275 S. State StreetDover, Delaware 19901

-A percutaneous endoscopic gastrostomy (PEG) tube is a feeding tube that is surgically placed through your abdomen into your stomach.
-During this procedure, your surgeon or gastroenterologist, uses a lighted flexible scope called an endoscope.
-The endoscope allows him or her to see inside your stomach as the procedure is being done.
+A percutaneous endoscopic gastrostomy (PEG) tube is a feeding tube surgically placed through your abdomen into your stomach.
+It’s placed using a lighted flexible scope called an endoscope.
+The endoscope lets your surgeon to see inside your stomach as the procedure is done.

-The PEG tube stays in your stomach for months or years to allow you to receive fluids, medicines, and nutrition when you can’t take in enough nutrition by mouth.
+The PEG tube can stay in your stomach for months or years so you can take fluids, medicines, and nutrition through it when you can’t take in enough by mouth.
 Once you have this type of tube, it is important to let your doctor know if the tube comes out, because the opening will close quickly.

 A PEG tube may be a good choice for children or adults who can’t eat and drink enough to meet their daily nutrition needs.
 A PEG tube may also help prevent a dangerous condition called aspiration.
-Aspiration can occur if you have trouble swallowing normally and you breathe food or liquids into your lungs.
+Aspiration can occur if you have trouble swallowing normally and food or liquids enter your lungs.

 Some common conditions in which a PEG tube may be recommended include:

-In some cases, such as a minor stroke from which you may recover, a PEG tube may not be a permanent solution.
-The average life of the PEG tube itself is about one year.
+In some cases, such as a minor stroke from which you may recover, a PEG tube may be temporary.
+A PEG tube lasts about one year.
 Replacing the old tube is usually a simple procedure that your doctor can do without surgery or anesthesia.